Origins

 Pof. dr. Etienne Roesch (Professor of Applied Statistics & Cognitive Science, University of Reading and Institutional Lead for Open and Reproducible Research, UKRN)

-The AREN community was opened in August 2023 through an announcement on the eLife website and several other platforms to allow researchers from the continent to join via a sign-up form.
+The AREN community was then opened in August 2023 through an announcement on the eLife website and several other platforms to allow researchers from the continent to join via a sign-up form.
 The form included a short survey assessing knowledge and awareness of open science principles and practices and interest in advocacy efforts to help us identify key focus areas and marginalised communities.

 At the International RN meeting on Friday 15th September 2023, AREN became an officially recognised member of the Global Reproducibility Network (RN) community when Emmanuel briefly introduced our community and strategy.